 2015 – Partnering with business school on new M.S. in Management degree track in Corporate Communications

 Communication is central to our lives and to our world.
-The mission of the School of Communications is to prepare students to be exemplary communicators in an increasingly diverse, interactive and global age.
+Our mission is to prepare students to be exemplary communicators in an increasingly diverse, interactive and global age.

-To fulfill this mission, the school provides dynamic undergraduate and graduate programs where students learn to appreciate the roles, responsibilities and social impact of media around the world.
+To fulfill this mission, we provide dynamic undergraduate and graduate programs where students learn to appreciate the roles, responsibilities and social impact of media around the world.
 We value freedom of expression and the importance of serving the public good.

 We are committed to helping students become better writers, speakers, creators and thinkers.
 We want them to learn and innovatively harness the technologies that are transforming the way we communicate.
 We promote the primacy of accuracy, integrity, professional standards and ethical principles.

-The Elon Eleven is the school’s way of stating the values and competencies that it wants all students to achieve.
-As a requirement of national accreditation, the school’s assessment plan seeks to ensure that the curriculum provides balance and depth among these values and competencies.
+The Elon Eleven states the values and competencies that we want all Communications students to achieve.
+As a requirement of national accreditation, the Communications department's assessment plan seeks to ensure that the curriculum provides balance and depth among these values and competencies.